Fed policymakers worry growth plateauing, pledge more support

 While evidence of an economic rebound in May and June was "very welcome," Clarida said, the Fed is following the course of the virus closely as it will determine the course of the economy.

-Business owners are "nervous again," Ralph Bostic, president of the Atlanta Federal Reserve Bank, said in webcast remarks to the Tennessee Business Roundtable.
+Business owners are "nervous again," Raphael Bostic, president of the Atlanta Federal Reserve Bank, said in webcast remarks to the Tennessee Business Roundtable.
 "There is a real sense this might go on longer than we have planned for."

 The next three to six weeks could prove critical in the pace of an economic recovery that Bostic suggested may plateau sooner and at a lower pace than has been expected.